 - Trim trees and shrubbery only in late November and in December, the months in the northern hemisphere when most mammals and birds are not nesting.
 In the southern hemisphere trim trees only in non-nesting months.

 - If you find that a confused wild critter has accidentally entered your residence, close the interior doors to the room where the critter is, and open windows and doors that lead outside.
 Stay out of sight to avoid frightening the animal.
-Wait until the critter exits on his own.
-After he leaves, shut the windows and doors.
+Wait until the critter exits.
+After it leaves, shut the windows and doors.

 The wild creatures featured on this web site are common throughout California.
 They are also common in many other parts of the world.

-Thank you for seeking effective and humane control of wildlife.
+Thank you for seeking effective, non-toxic, and humane control of wildlife.
 Contact Creative Critter Solutions by .